The biggest changes in 30 years are being made in the federal charity drive, which is why the 2017 campaign is starting later than usual.

 In the past, the most difficult part of the CFC application process has always been documenting a charity’s services and benefits, especially for a national organization, which had to document its services in at least 15 states.
 At the CFC’s 2017 application training, the CFC’s Marcus Glasgow talked a lot about how a charity should document its services, responding to many questions.

-One of the biggest changes in the 2017 Combined Federal Campaign involves the application process.
+One of the biggest changes in the 2017 Combined Federal Campaign involved the application process.
 Most of the changes will help CFC charities.

 Charities that are already part of the CFC will only have to do a full application once every three years.
 In the other two years, they submit a “verification application,” which is much simpler.